More UAE students take up business courses to become 'job creators' not job-seekers

 Professor Fazal Malik, Pro Vice-Chancellor, Amity University Dubai, said, “We’ve seen a 25-30 per cent increase in programs related to entrepreneurship, where students want to enrol and graduate.
 This has been the case over the last five years.
 We are trying to align with the direction which the UAE government, especially in Dubai, has taken to encourage more entrepreneurs and create more 'employment creators', rather than 'employment seekers'.

-“Students from all programmes from business to engineering to humanities are supported and created to incubate their ideas.
-The university also offers courses and programs within general education.
-We have a course called 'incubation and entrepreneurship' which is taught to every student irrespective of their stream.”
+"Students from ‘all programs’ from Business to Engineering to Humanities are supported to incubate their ideas.
+We have a course called Innovation and Entrepreneurship which is taught to every student irrespective of their stream.”

 They host flagship events that connect students with potential investors, partners, and customers.